nwtobbe/BareProx/README.md

 22 to Proxmox host for ssh access.
 443 to Netapp controllers for api access.

+## Things not working // Known issues
+TPM-devices.
+Proxmox does not allow snapshots of vm:s with TPM-devices.
+Cloud-Init drives.
+Delete them and recreate them after restore.
+They are temporary devices.
+EFI-drives.
+Move them offline after restore.

 #### Contributing

 1. Fork the repository.